- Refinance

 Neither option is universally superior.
 CMHC financing optimizes for leverage and cash flow.
 Conventional financing optimizes for simplicity and flexibility.

 Model both options with your actual deal numbers.
 Consider not just the immediate costs but how each choice affects your broader portfolio strategy.
 The best financing serves your long-term investment goals, not just the individual transaction.
+Visit our multi-family mortgage financing page to see how we structure both CMHC and conventional deals for investors.

-If you’re looking to compare commercial financing options across different property types beyond multifamily, working with a broker who knows the full landscape of programs can help you evaluate all available paths.
+If youβre looking to compare commercial financing options across different property types beyond multifamily, working with a broker who knows the full landscape of programs can help you evaluate all available paths.
 For multifamily specifically, work with a mortgage professional experienced in multifamily financing who can present both options with realistic numbers for your specific situation.

 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Consult a licensed mortgage professional before making any financing decisions.